 As Adobe Creative Resident: inclusive design at the V&A Museum 2025 running alongside the Design and Disability exhibition.
 I worked for 11 months at the V&A within the Learning department and other programming teams.
 Below is a selection of various images from events during the year.

-Adobe Creative Residents Display open until 1st November 2026
+Adobe Creative Residents Display open from 2nd December 2025 until 1st November 2026

 Home education day: I facilitated a workshop where we painted with tissue paper and made own painting tools in the style of Nerys Johnson.